-The Williams Companies, Inc. (NYSE:WMB) has announced that it will be increasing its dividend on the 27th of June to US$0.42.
-The announced payment will take the dividend yield to 4.8%, which is in line with the average for the industry.
+The Williams Companies, Inc. (NYSE:WMB) has announced that it will be increasing its dividend from last year's comparable payment on the 26th of June to $0.4475.
+This takes the dividend yield to 6.1%, which shareholders will be pleased with.

 Williams Companies Has A Solid Track Record

-Williams Companies Might Find It Hard To Grow Its Dividend
+Williams Companies May Find It Hard To Grow The Dividend

 Our Thoughts On Williams Companies' Dividend